vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  `<slot>` elements serve as content distribution outlets in component templates.
-The slot element itself will be replaced.
+  `<slot>` elementi serve as content distribution outlets in component templates.
+The slot elemento itself will be replaced.

   A slot with the `name` attribute is called a named slot.
 A named slot will distribute content with a `slot` attribute that matches its name.